-Justin Udo is a part-time reporter and editor at KYW Newsradio 1060.
+Justin Udo is a reporter and editor at KYW Newsradio 1060.

-Justin got his start in radio as an intern at his hometown CBS station, KDKA in Pittsburgh.
-He first came on board KYW in 2009, working as a desk assistant, service aide, and reporter for “Hear Philly.”
+He got his start in radio as an intern at his hometown CBS station, KDKA in Pittsburgh.
+He first came on board KYW Newsradio in 2009, working as a desk assistant, service aide, and reporter for “Hear Philly.”

 In 2011, Justin took a position at Federal News Radio, in Washington, DC, where he worked as a producer for “In Depth” with Francis Rose.
 That job entailed covering the business of federal government, handling topics ranging from federal contracts to cyber-security issues.

 In 2012, Udo came back to the CBS family, working as an editor for WNEW Radio in Washington, DC.
 He also helped start up the CBS Federal News service gov.biz radio, where he worked as a reporter, editor, and midday anchor.